tock/tock-www/_pages/documentation.md

 layout: page
 title: Documentation
 subtitle: Documentation
-desc: Documentation for users and developers of the Tock OS
+description: Documentation for users and developers of the Tock OS
 permalink: /documentation/
 ---